Flying High for Farmers’ Future: Revolutionizing Agriculture with Drone Technology

 Remote villages nestled in Muhanga, Rulindo, Bugesera and Rwamagana are hard to reach, and their farmers struggle to deliver products to markets, or access quality breeding material for their livestock, particularly their pigs.
 Quality of livestock has been a serious problem in Rwanda: improving it would generate more income for the communities, but also help the country combat child malnutrition.

-To help increase the genetic diversity of pigs, farmers purchase pig seamen and engage a veterinarian trained in artificial insemination.
+To help increase the genetic diversity of pigs, farmers purchase pig semen and engage a veterinarian trained in artificial insemination.
 While this sounds promising, it comes with several problems, most of them linked to cost and transportation.
-In the hilly Rwanda, traditional transportation methods are expensive for farmers, and too slow to keep material like pig seamen from spoiling on the way.
-Farmers would drive as long as seven hours to buy pig seamen and bring it back to their farm oftentimes in an already compromised state.
+In the hilly Rwanda, traditional transportation methods are expensive for farmers, and too slow to keep material like pig semen from spoiling on the way.
+Farmers would drive as long as seven hours to buy pig semen and bring it back to their farm, oftentimes in an already compromised state.
 The success rate of artificial insemination was low, and farmers were losing confidence in this approach.

 Tessa Martin